no1xsyzy/fyp/interim.md

 ### Inability to Reproduce Problems

 For most of the programs, it is really difficult to reproduce a runtime.
 After a bug or any problems occurred, when reporting it to the developer, users tend to think their environments be either certainties or regardless to the bug.
 But problems are usually relevant to the environment.
 For lack of necessary information, developers are usually hard to track down the bug, just because they do not have this kind of bug and they are not able to reproduce it.
 To make matters worse, users are usually unable to find out all the relevant environments.
-Free (libre) or open source software eliminate this issue by making the source code software accessible to users.
-They can track down the bug by themselves.
+Free (libre) or open source software eliminate this issue by making the source code software accessible to users. [@CathedralBazaar] They can track down the bug by themselves.
 If they can know how the bug occur by themselves, they can help software developers to deal with problems.
 But this approach requires one assumption that users, at least users who are able to reproduce the problem, know how to problem.
 However, the truth is just opposite.
 Most users do not know about programming.

 Briefly, most programming languages lack a way to reproduce the runtime.

-### Inability to Tinker on the Fly
+### Inability to Change the Program on the Fly

 Nowadays many interpreted languages are very easy to change.
 Unlike the compiled languages, it is very easy to change the content of a script file and rerun the whole software.